LangProc/langproc-cw/docs/environment_guide.md

     Test successful
     ```

 8) You might also benefit from installing VS Code extensions for C++, Lex, and Yacc for better text highlighting and easier debugging.
+For example, you can press F5 (or fn + F5) to start the integrated VS Code debugger.
+By default, this attempts to compile [compiler_tests/_example/example.c](../compiler_tests/_example/example.c), as specified in [.vscode/launch.json](../.vscode/launch.json).

 ### Another Editor + Docker